 I’ll share my airport set up to protect my suitcase from being broken but also from unwanted openings.

-• My suitcase is an Osprey, and it’s locked with a TSA lock (which supposedly is ideal in case they check your suitcase at the airport).
+- My suitcase is a Wheeled 65L Osprey (which I LOVE) and it’s locked with a TSA lock (which supposedly is ideal in case they check your suitcase at the airport).

 So, my thought is, if TSA decides to check it, I don’t worry that they’ll destroy the protector to open it.
 Inside, the suitcase has the TSA lock that supposedly only they can open, so they don’t destroy my suitcase trying to open it.
 I do it this way because even though it hasn’t happened to me, I do know people whose suitcases have been broken while being checked, or others who have had things stolen at some point after checking in at the airport.